Automated, continuous security best practice checks

 Consolidated findings across AWS services and partner integrations

-AWS Security Hub collects and aggregates findings from the AWS security services enabled in your environment, such as intrusion detection findings from Amazon GuardDuty, vulnerability scans from Amazon Inspector, and sensitive data identification findings from Amazon Macie, publicly accessible and cross-account resources from IAM Access Analyzer, and resources lacking WAF coverage from AWS Firewall Manager.
-AWS Security Hub also aggregates findings from integrated AWS Partner Network (APN) security solutions.
+Security Hub automatically collects and consolidate findings from AWS security services enabled in your environment, such as intrusion detection findings from Amazon GuardDuty, vulnerability scans from Amazon Inspector, S3 bucket policy findings from Amazon Macie, publicly accessible and cross-account resources from IAM Access Analyzer, and resources lacking WAF coverage from AWS Firewall Manager.
+AWS Security Hub also consolidates findings from dozens of integrated AWS Partner Network (APN) security solutions.
 All findings are stored in Security hub for 90 days after last update date.

 A single, standardized data format for all of your findings